Bouclier86/stride/README.md

 ```

 ## Set up variables
-All settings below are just example for IBC Relayer between stride `STRIDE-TESTNET-2` and juno `GAIA` testnets.
+All settings below are just example for IBC Relayer between stride `STRIDE-TESTNET-2` and `GAIA` testnets.
 Please, fill with your own values.
 You can find your RPC_ADDR from /root/<.NODE_NAME>/config/config.toml and GRPC_ADDR from /root/.<.NODE_NAME>/config/app.toml
 ```
 RELAYER_NAME='Boúcliér86#6449' # Add your Discord username here
 ```